MirageNet/Mirage/doc/Articles/Guides/Communications/RemoteActions.md

 You can also specify which client gets the call with the `target` parameter.

-If you only want the client that owns the object to be called,  use `[ClientRpc(target = Client.Owner)]` or you can specify which client gets the message by using `[ClientRpc(target = Client.Connection)]` and passing the connection as a parameter.
+If you only want the client that owns the object to be called,  use `[ClientRpc(target = RpcTarget.Owner)]` or you can specify which client gets the message by using `[ClientRpc(target = RpcTarget.Player)]` and passing the player as a parameter.
 For example:

 ``` cs
 public class Player : NetworkBehaviour